Second Persian invasion of Greece: June 479 BC: Plataea and Mycale

 Over the winter, there seems to have been some tension between the Allies.
-In particular, the Athenians, who were not protected by the isthmus, but whose fleet were the key to the security of the Peloponnesus, felt hard done by.
+In particular, the Athenians, who were not protected by the isthmus, but whose fleet were the key to the security of the Peloponnesus, felt aggrieved.
 They demanded an Allied army march north the following year.
 When the other Allies failed to commit to this, the Athenian fleet probably refused to join the Allied navy in the spring.
 The navy, now under the command of the Spartan king Leotychides, thus skulked off Delos, while the remnants of the Persian fleet skulked off Samos, both sides unwilling to risk battle.
 Similarly, Mardonius remained in Thessaly, knowing an attack on the isthmus was pointless, while the Allies refused to send an army outside the Peloponessus.

 Mardonius moved to break the stalemate, by offering peace, self-government and territorial expansion to the Athenians (with the aim of thereby removing their fleet from the Allied forces), using Alexander I of Macedon as an intermediary.
 The Athenians made sure that a Spartan delegation was on hand to hear the offer, but rejected it.
 Athens was thus evacuated again, and the Persians marched south and re-took possession of it.
 Mardonius brought even more thorough destruction to the city.
 According to Herodotus, Mardonius "burnt Athens and utterly overthrew or demolished whatever wall or house or temple was left standing".

 Mardonius now repeated his offer of peace to the Athenian refugees on Salamis.
 Athens, along with Megara and Plataea, sent emissaries to Sparta demanding assistance, and threatening to accept the Persian terms if not.
 The Spartans, who were at that time celebrating the festival of Hyacinthus, delayed making a decision for 10 days.
 However, when the Athenian emissaries then delivered an ultimatum to the Spartans, they were amazed to hear that a task force was in fact already marching to meet the Persians.